Impact Series

 High School Impact Films

-*Alternative screening dates can be scheduled for groups of 50 or more.
-New Impact Films may be added throughout the year.
+Customized screening dates can be scheduled for groups of 40 or more.

 GOOD NIGHT OPPY